AdobePartnerTechnicalServices/AEMAsACloudService/14_MSM_Improvements/README.md

 In AEM as a Cloud Service, any live copy source is now a "blueprint", meaning rollout can now be initiated on a live copy source.
 As soon a live copy is created, the source automatically becomes a "blueprint".

 #### Lesson Context

+ToDo:
+2.)
+Create a Live Copy from we.retail/us/en

+3.)
+When Live Copy is successfully created check properties page of we.retail/us/en , blueprint tab should be visible with rollout and live copy overview actions visible.

+4.) check both the above actions are working fine

+5.) go to live copy overview , select a row and see rollout action should be visible and working.